hirak99/dupefi/README.md

 {"source": "/path/to/f2" "copy": "/path/to/f2copy2"}
 ```

-### Code Generation & Cleaning Up
-Change output template to print commands to create hard links.
-Note that the
+# Advanced Usage
+## Hard Link All Duplicates
+To do this we will modify the template to generate code, and then run it.

-commands are not actually executed.
-Output is *always* just printed.
+Note that the commands are not actually executed.
+Output is *always* just
+printed.

 ```bash
 $ duphunter . --outtmpl 'cp -l $0 $1'